AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

 #### 15. Spam Comment Filter
 <p class="justified">To protect creators and users from spam, YouTube uses a fast and memory-efficient algorithm to check incoming comments against a blacklist of banned phrases.</p>
-**Design Technique / Algorithm:** Bloom Filter
+**Design Technique / Algorithm:** Bloom Filter <br>
 <a href="./15.html" class="button">More ▶️</a>

 #### 16. Trending Video Detection
 <p class="justified">YouTube identifies rapidly rising videos by monitoring view counts over recent sliding windows of time, helping curate the “Trending” section.</p>
 **Design Technique / Algorithm:** Sliding Window
 <a href="./16.html" class="button">More ▶️</a>